 First, I need to include a disclaimer, how to use this article, and who this article is for.
 I am not a doctor, just a guy who had a lot of back pain and figured it out.
 I am a biomedical engineer, active fitness enthusiast, and researcher in my free time.

 This article is not meant to be a monkey-see-monkey-do follow-along.
-The point is to give you a holistic view of the root of lower back pain, and what steps make sense to combat the roots.
+The point is to give you my perception of lower back pain and share the steps I used that you may be missing.
 My story is not yours, but I am willing to bet there are a handful of similarities and gems you can take away from it.

 This article is for anyone frustrated and fed up with their back pain.
-There is a lot of garbage information out there and many professionals walk on eggshells to avoid giving real answers.
-I write this with a hint of anger because I once consumed and tried all garbage advice consumable, and trust me when I tell you it is nearly entirely fluff with no substance - and never written by anyone who actually lived in the back pain trenches and came out the other side.
+There is a lot of garbage information out there, and many professionals walk on eggshells to avoid giving real answers.
+I write this with a hint of jaded-anger because I used to consume and try the garbage advice, and trust me when I tell you it is nearly entirely fluff with no substance - and never written by anyone who actually lived in the back pain trenches and came out the other side.

 The source and resolution steps I discuss are heavily focused on one mantra: fix the muscles, fix the pain - if this line resonates or if you are at least open to the idea of muscle pains, you are in the right place.